Neil is one of Scotland's most passionate chefs who describes cooking as an "emotional experience

 “One of the most exciting elements to this venture is the fact this is a strong collaboration between competitive businesses.
 It is that collaborative culture which is now at the heart of the industry, with different sectors and businesses working together to develop their collective reputation and to open up new commercial opportunities.
 The reality is that Scotland’s food and drink story will make huge strides forward again over the next few years if businesses can follow the model of our rapeseed oil producers and work together for mutual gain."

-Scotland Food & Drink is the leadership organisation working to grow the value of the industry to £16.5bn by 2017 and build Scotland's reputation as a Land of Food and Drink.
+Scotland Food & Drink is the leadership organisation working to grow the value of the industry to £30 billion by 2030 and build Scotland's reputation as a Land of Food and Drink.

 "Oilseed rape crops are very important to beekeepers because they give us large areas of pollen and nectar early in the spring which helps the bees to build up the colony after winter.